mcarr823/totp-json-converter/README.md

 - Only supports 2FA tokens, not passwords, passkeys, etc.
 - Only supports TOTP, not HOTP or others

-## Example Website
+## Running

+### Docker

+You can run this website on your own machine via the official docker image on GitHub.

+`docker run -p 3000:3000 ghcr.io/mcarr823/totp-json-converter:main`

+Or by using the docker-compose.yml file included in this repository.

+### Live Demo Website

-You can run a statically compiled version of the website deployed via Github Actions and hosted on Github Pages.
+Alternatively, you can run a statically compiled version of the website deployed via Github Actions and hosted on Github Pages.

 https://mcarr823.github.io/totp-json-converter/

 The token conversion runs client-side (ie. in your browser) and does not upload your data anywhere.

 If you want to be extra cautious, you can turn off your internet connection for step 3 of the process (the part where you actually enter and convert your tokens).

-Or, better yet, follow the Development section below and run the code directly on your own machine.

 ## Development